Mahimachavalam009/Multi-Cloud-Data-Transfer-with-AWS-and-GCP/README.md

  we'll use this role's to complete the S3 source configuration in GCP.

- #Step5 - Transfer Your Objects from S3 to GCS
+ # Step 5 - Transfer Your Objects from S3 to GCS

  ![image](https://github.com/user-attachments/assets/dfcd8bf4-b427-459f-8027-1b313999c6ac)